|54 KB||54 KB|

 - The 30-day notice period runs out when your rent is still paid up.

-- The landlord is trying to evict you only because you complained to a code enforcement officer, or to the landlord in writing, of bad conditions in the apartment.
+- The landlord is trying to evict you only because you complained to a code enforcement officer, or to the landlord, of bad conditions in the apartment.

 - You have a disability and need a "reasonable accommodation" so that you can continue living where you are.
 For example, your landlord doesn't like your housekeeping; if you could get set up with housekeeping services from a social services agency, you could both be satisfied with the solution.